adiandroo/wp_lowongan/README.md

 # wp_lowongan
 This website is created locally using Laragon local servers.
-To view the website, turn on the Laragon local server and type http://webtry.test/ on browser's address bar
+To view the website, turn on your local server and type http://webtry.test/ on browser's address bar